2023-OSS-Team12/FileBrowserGit/README.md

 >
 >   **Merge branch** : A button for the `git merge` command.
 It supports merging two branches.
 Select the branch you want to merge and try to merge.
 If a conflict occurs during this process, it provides unmerge paths and a simple abort option.
 >
 >   **Git History** : A button for the `git log` command.
-Each commit content sequentially outputs the name of the commit author, the commit time, and the commit message.
+It shows git log with graph.
+If you want more information, select the one of the git log and click the Show detail commit button.
+Then it sequentially shows commit's 'checksum', 'author's name and email', 'commit time', 'commit message'
 >
->   **Git Clone** : A button for the `git clone` command.
-You can choose the public or private option.
->
->   >   If public, it asks the user for the GitHub address.
->   >
->   >   If private, it asks the user for the GitHub address, ID, and token.
->   >
-> If an error occurs in each button, it will output an error message.

 ## Usage